ARTICLE I: DEFINITIONS

 SECTION 2: New directors and officers shall be announced to representatives by the secretary within 10 days after the day on which they assumed office.
 League meeting minutes and the text of all approved proposals shall be released to the representatives within 10 days after the day on which the league meeting ended.
 A list of all financial transactions engaged in by the League shall be made available to any representative upon request within 30 days.

-ARTICLE XI: DEDICATION OF ASSETS
+ARTICLE IX: DEDICATION OF ASSETS

 SECTION 1: Upon the dissolution or winding up of the League, its assets remaining after payment, or provision for payment, of all debts and liabilities of the League shall be distributed to the National Speech and Debate Association.